ZACATTACKU2/3ds-remote-play/README.md

 [![N|Solid](https://cdn.discordapp.com/attachments/340110838947905538/398531319048699905/test.png)](https://github.com/namkazt/PinBox)

-Welcome to Pinbox!
+Welcome to 3ds Remote Play!
 Pinbox is a homebrew application (Soon .cia) for the Nintendo 3DS that streams content from your Windows PC to the 3DS.
-Keep in mind, Pinbox is currenty in alpha, so bugs will occur!
+Keep in mind, 3ds remote play is currenty in alpha, so bugs will occur!
 Contact Namkazt on the Pinbox Discord for help.

 https://discord.gg/CpNpMdG